Naereen/web-sphinx/sublimetext.en.rst

 * `Dictionary​Auto​Complete <https://packagecontrol.io/packages/DictionaryAutoComplete>`_ enables auto-completion to integrate the words of dictionaries used for spell checking.
 Quite cool but can quickly be boring.
 Can be useful if you write prose and not code (project report, poetry etc).
 * `LineEndings <https://packagecontrol.io/packages/LineEndings>`_ to highlight and easily erase the painful (and unnecessary) spaces at the end of lines.
-* `MakeCommands <https://packagecontrol.io/packages/MakeCommands>`_ will launch from the control panel of any rule of construction from a `Makefile <https://en.wikipedia.org/wiki/Makefile>`_.
-It's simple, but purely awesome!
+* `MakeCommands <https://packagecontrol.io/packages/MakeCommands>`_ will launch from the control panel of any rule of construction from a `Makefile <https://en.wikipedia.org/wiki/Makefile>`_. *It's simple*, but purely awesome!
 I use `a lot of Makefile <https://bitbucket.org/lbesson/web-sphinx/src/master/Makefile>`_ for my various projects.
 Such an efficient idea in fact!
 * `SideBarEnhancements <https://packagecontrol.io/packages/SideBarEnhancements>`_ makes the sidebar much more useful.
 * The wonderful `SublimeGit <https://sublimegit.net/>`_ (installable from `packagecontrol.io/packages/SublimeGit <https://packagecontrol.io/packages/SublimeGit>`_).
 Allows a full integration of git via the control panel.
 Free but annoys you regularly to ask you buy a (useless) 10$ commercial license...
 But it is really awesome, so you will support this.
 * `Terminal <https://packagecontrol.io/packages/Terminal>`_ to open a terminal (ie. a console) already in the correct folder.
-I do not use it, but it works well.
+I never use it, but it works well.
 More details `on wbond.net/sublime_packages/terminal <http://wbond.net/sublime_packages/terminal>`_.
 * `Wakatime <https://packagecontrol.io/packages/Wakatime>`_ to use `Wakatime.com <https://wakatime.com/>`_ (`read this other article for more explanations <wakatime.en.html>`_).